 - Participate in ongoing training and development on advising.

 What are the responsibilities of the Student Advisee?

 - Maintain an ongoing rapport with the assigned advisor, to include regular communication.

 - Know the university, college, and major requirements of the chosen field(s) of study.

 - Be proactive in advising meetings.
 Present specific questions, prepare for class scheduling sessions by creating a tentative schedule, and monitor own progress, keeping in mind the requirements, plan of study and career goals.

-- Participate in regular self-reflection regarding personal and academic growth, and take advantage of university resources beyond the faculty advisor (including Secondary Student Development Advisors, Center for Academic and Professional Performance, Writing Center, Math Center, tutoring services, Health Clinic, Counseling Services, etc).
+- Participate in regular self-reflection regarding personal and academic growth, and take advantage of university resources beyond the faculty advisor (including Secondary Student Development Advisors, Student Success Center, Writing Center, Math Center, tutoring services, Health Clinic, Counseling Services, etc).

 The Council on Students and Academic Standards, in partnership with the Committee on Scholarship and Faculty Development, provides oversight of academic advising to include training and development, policies, and procedures.

 Incoming first-year students will have the opportunity to meet their academic advisor during New Student Welcome Week.
 All students can find their advisor on their Student Profile in MU Online.
 Students may also find their advisor by contacting their academic dean's office: